Official: 2 guns, knife found in student vehicle at high school

 Click here for updates on this story

-Duncan, South Carolina (WHNT) -- A spokesperson for Byrnes High School confirmed a knife and two guns were found in a student's car on Thursday.
+Duncan, South Carolina (WHNS) -- A spokesperson for Byrnes High School confirmed a knife and two guns were found in a student's car on Thursday.

 Melissa Robinette with Spartanburg District Five said school administration began investigating when they were notified of an unregistered vehicle in the student parking lot.
 When officials went outside to inspect the car, they saw a knife on the floorboard and called in the school resource officer.